uber/mockolo/README.md

   --destination, -d       Output file path containing the generated Swift mock classes.
 If no value is given, the program will exit.
   --sourcedirs, -s        Paths to the directories containing source files to generate mocks for.
 If the --filelist or --sourcefiles values exist, they will be ignored.
   --sourcefiles, -srcs    List of source files (separated by a comma or a space) to generate mocks for.
 If the --sourcedirs or --filelist value exists, this will be ignored.
-  --filelist, -f          Path to a file containing a list of source file paths (delimited by a new line).
-If the --sourcedirs value exists, this will be ignored.
   --exclude-suffixes, -x  List of filename suffix(es) without the file extensions to exclude from parsing (separated by a comma or a space).
-  --depfilelist, -deplist Path to a file containing a list of dependent files (separated by a new line) from modules this target depends on.
-  --mockfiles, -mocks     List of mock files (separated by a comma or a space) from modules this target depends on.
   --annotation, -a        A custom annotation string used to indicate if a type should be mocked (default = @mockable).
-  --header, -h            A custom header documentation to be added to the beginning of a generated mock file.
+  --header                A custom header documentation to be added to the beginning of a generated mock file.
   --macro, -m             If set, #if [macro] / #endif will be added to the generated mock file content to guard compilation.
+  --custom-imports, -c    If set, custom modules will be included in the import statments in the mock output.
   --testable-imports, -i  If set, @testable import statments will be added for each module name in this list.
   --concurrency-limit, -j Maximum number of threads to execute concurrently (default = number of cores on the running machine).
   --logging-level, -v     The logging level to use.
 Default is set to 0 (info only).
 Set 1 for verbose, 2 for warning, and 3 for error.
   --use-sourcekit         If this argument is added, it will use SourceKit for parsing.
 By default it uses SwiftSyntax.
-  --help                  Displays available options.
+  --help, -h                  Displays available options.
   ```